-Here are the museums I visited and the highlights in each.
+Below are the Smithsonian museums I visited and the highlights I saw in each museum.

 This was one of my favourite museums in Washington DC.
 Not only does it take you through America’s modern history from transport and the kitchen table (exhibitions during my visit), but you get to see one pop-culture item after another.